How does your superannuation balance compare to the average?

 TAGS

 Karren Vergara is a financial journalist with Financial Standard, covering wealth management, including superannuation, banking and financial planning.
 She is one of the hosts of the Financial Standard Podcast.
-Prior to becoming a journalist, she was an accountant for more 10 years.
-She has a diploma in journalism and Bachelor's degree in business, both from UTS.
-Connect with Karren on LinkedIn.
+Prior to becoming a journalist, Karren was an accountant for more than 10 years.
+She has a diploma in journalism and Bachelor's degree in business, both from UTS, and was named Financial Journalist of the Year at the 2025 Impact Awards.
+Connect with Karren Vergara on LinkedIn.